-As well as being a GCSE option, there are opportunities to participate in extra-curricular drama activities such as the whole-school production, which is held each year during the Spring Term.
-In recent years, pupils have performed a variety of dramatic and musical productions, including an adaptation of Little Women, A Little Princess, The Tempest, Into the Woods, Guys and Dolls and A Midsummer Night's Dream.
+As well as being a GCSE option, there are opportunities to participate in co-curricular drama activities such as the whole-school production, which is held each year during the Spring Term.
+In recent years, pupils have performed a variety of dramatic and musical productions, including an adaptation of The Addams Family, Little Women, A Little Princess, The Tempest, Into the Woods, Guys and Dolls and A Midsummer Night's Dream.
 Participating in the whole-school production is not limited to performance; pupils can take part in backstage, front of house and design roles throughout the process.
 Professional practitioners such as Frantic Assembly are welcomed to the department and we arrange a plethora of theatre trips to enrich the learning experience.
-Clubs and activities take place weekly to enrich the drama curriculum and to suit the needs of all pupils.
+Clubs and activities take place weekly to enrich the drama curriculum and to suit the needs of all pupils, these include Senior Theatre Lab, Drama for Wellbeing and the annual KS3 Play in which we encourage GCSE students to experiment with their directing, stagemanagement, design and producing skills.